 Another interesting scenario we have run into.
 Let's say

-that your Sheltie has multiple low thyroid symptoms.....
+that your Sheltie has one or more low thyroid symptoms..... but

-but the T4 tests show he is in the upper range already.
+the T4 tests show he is in the upper range already.
+Don't

-Don't give up on thyroid !!
-Sometimes the old "If it walks like a
+give up on thyroid !!
+Sometimes the old "If it walks like a duck"

 Another problem we have run into a few times, is the T4 can fluctuate